microsoft/mscclpp/docs/design/design.md

 To implement the list of features above, some concepts are introduced.
 ### Channel
 MSCCL++ provides peer-to-peer communication methods between GPUs.
-A peer-to-peer connection between two GPUs is called a Channel.
+A peer-to-peer connection between two GPUs is called a *Channel*.
 Channels are constructed by MSCCL++ host-side interfaces and copied to GPUs during initialization.
-Channels provide GPU-side interfaces, which means that all communication methods are defined as a device function to be called from a GPU kernel code.
-Following code shows the basic usage for channel, the put() method in the following code copies 1KB data from the local GPU to a remote GPU.
+Channels provide *GPU-side interfaces*, which means that all communication methods are defined as a device function to be called from a GPU kernel code.
+Following code shows the basic usage for channel, the `put()` method in the following code copies 1KB data from the local GPU to a remote GPU.
 ```cpp
 __global__ void gpuKernel() {
   ...